 - Near Eastern Studies

-- in press Education Beyond Preservation: An Archaeological Camp for Girls in Armenia.
+- 2020 Education Beyond Preservation: An Archaeological Camp for Girls in Armenia.
 Near Eastern Archaeology.

 - 2020 Project ArAGATS 1998-2018: Twenty Years of Archaeological Investigations into the Bronze and Iron Ages of Armenia.
 Aramazd: Armenian Journal of Near Eastern Studies, 2016: 1-2, pp. 61-81. (fourth author with Ruben Badalyan, Alan Greene, Armine Harutyunyan, Ian Lindsay, Maureen Marshall and Adam T. Smith)